fedy97/telegram-crypto-bot/README.md

 - `/help`: lists of all available commands
 - `/trend`: shows Coingecko trending coins
 - `/<name of the saved portfolio>`: shows the list of the coins saved in the coingecko portfolio
+- `/chains`: it checks which chains are available for deposit/withdraw for a specific coin, for a specific platform
+- `/deposit`: it gives the deposit addresses, based on the platform specified and ticker

 #### Authorized Commands
 Here is the list of commands that require authorization, defined by setting the `TG_ADMIN` environmental variable: